makkus/freckles/README.rst

 - checks out the repository to ``$HOME/freckles/freckles``
 - reads (optional)  metadata in the folder
 - loads the instructions for the ``python_dev`` adapter, which:
-- installs the packages that are necessary (virtualenv and pycrypto dependencies, mostly, in this case)
+- installs the system packages that are necessary (virtualenv and pycrypto dependencies, mostly, in this case)
 - creates a virtualenv
 - installs all the requirements it can find (in requirement*.txt files in the root folder of the repo) into the new virtualenv
 - executes ``pip install -e .`` in the project folder, within that same virtualenv

-By default, virtualenvs are put under ``$HOME/.local/virtualenvs`` and are named after the project folder, with an appended ``-dev``.
+By default, virtualenvs are put under ``$HOME/.virtualenvs`` and are named after the project folder, with an appended ``-dev``.
 Thus, ``freckles-dev``, in our exmple.
 If I want to work on *freckles* I can activate the python virtualenv *freckles* just created via:

 .. code-block:: console

-   source $HOME/.local/virtualenvs/freckles-dev/bin/activate
+   source $HOME/.virtualenvs/freckles-dev/bin/activate

+Or you just download and use the `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_

 More information about the ``python-doc`` adapter: `python-doc <https://docs.freckles.io/en/latest/adapters/python-dev.html>`_.